Silverdale has a well-stocked Library for all students and staff to use.

 6th formers may use the Library for quiet study at any time of day, provided there is no lesson taking place.

 All students in Y7 have a fortnightly English lesson in the Library with their English teacher and Mrs Senior, the Library Assistant.
-This lesson focuses on developing the habit of reading for pleasure and relaxation, learning how to use a library and find something to read that suits you.
+This lesson focuses on finding something to read that suits you, developing the habit of reading for pleasure and relaxation, learning how to use a library and becoming a more confident reader.

 From Y8, pupils can volunteer as Pupil Librarians.
 This is good fun and promotes responsibility, team work, commitment and organisation – and earns achievement points!